-Verification of Compliance (name/date)

-Timing Prior to final inspection Ongoing

-Responsible Party for Compliance gist Owner/ applicant

-Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
-Monitoring Action #2: Prior to final inspection, the archaeologist shall submit copies of the Monitoring Closure Report and any additional reports to the RMA-Planning Department and the CHRIS/NWIC.
-If "black" sand exhibiting shell or other cultural materials is exposed during construction, work shall be stopped until the Planning Department has been notified and the project archaeologist is on the site to conduct or direct the excavation.

-Conditions of Approval and/or Muigation.
-Measures and Responsible Land Use Department to all preconstruction meetings.
-The archaeological monitor shall have the authority to temporarily halt construction on the parcel to examine any potential significant archaeological resources or materials.
+Vertification Of Original Compliance (numeridate) Ongoing Responsible Path for Compliance Owner/ applicant Compliance or Monitoring Action.
+Cobe performed Whenetopplicable accentified professionalist cautication If "black" sand exhibiting shell or other cultural materials is exposed during construction, work shall be stopped until the Planning Department has been notified and the project archaeologist is on the site to conduct or direct the excavation.
+Conditions of Approvational Minguism Meastress and Responsible Land Use Department significant archaeological resources or materials.
 To ensure compliance with this condition, prior to the issuance of a grading or building permit, the applicant shall provide evidence that he has entered into an agreement with an archaeologist to provide monitoring services.
 A Monitoring Closure Report suitable for compliance documentation shall be submitted at the completion of the project.
 Copies of this and any other reports shall be submitted to the RMA-Planning Department and shall be forwarded to the California Human Resources Information System/Northwest Information Center (CHRIS/NWIC), Sonoma State University, Rohnert Park for their archives.
 If cultural deposits associated with CA-MNT-17 are exposed, a supplemental site record form shall be submitted to the CHRIS/NWIC.
 (RMA - Planning Department) MM002 - CULTURAL RESOURCES (MONITORING) In order to reduce the impact of this project on cultural resources which are presumed to exist on the parcel, if "black" sand exhibiting shell or other cultural materials is exposed anywhere within the proposed excavation footprints, the black sand layers shall be excavated by or under the direction of the project archaeologist.
-The archaeologists will inspect the scraped surface and the black dirt for archaeological materials and human remains.
+The archaeologist/s will inspect the scraped surface and the black dirt for archaeological materials and human remains.
 Archaeological materials identified will be collected for later analysis.
 For dating the site, should suitable materials for radiocarbon dating be recovered in sufficient quantities, a minimum of three samples shall be submitted to a geochronology laboratory for radiocarbon dating.
 The relocation of the midden soil in the spoil dirt shall be documented and recorded.
-The midden soil will still exhibit archaeological
+The midden soil will still exhibit archaeological characteristics - shell, fire cracked cooking stones, etc. - and will be documented in order to avoid the confusion Mitig. · Permit Cond Number 21.

-Mitig.
-Number 2

-Permit Cond.: Number 21.